Kyle Anderson (darts player): 2018–2021

 Anderson continued playing on the tour through 2018 and 2019, but was unable to win another event.
 After beginning the 2020 season, he returned to Australia in March following the suspension of events due to the COVID-19 pandemic and did not return to the tour, choosing to resign his card prior to the start of the 2021 tour so that he could stay with his family for the birth of his second child.

 Personal life and death

 Anderson was an Aboriginal man of Noongar origin and was extremely proud of this.
 This was reflected in his nickname ‘The Original’ (Short for Aboriginal).

-Kyle’s older brother Beau was also a professional Darts player, however, Beau left the PDC Tour in 2017.
+Kyle’s older brother Beau was also a professional darts player, however, Beau left the PDC Tour in 2017.

 Anderson moved from Australia to Nottingham, England, when he became a professional darts player.
 During the COVID-19 pandemic, he returned to Australia.
 Anderson was a diabetic, and also had COVID-19 in 2020.

 His death was announced on 24 August 2021; he was 33 years old.
 The cause of death was kidney failure, for which he had been in hospital receiving treatment.

-Following their victory at the 2022 World Cup of Darts, Australia’s players Simon Whitlock and Damon Heta dedicated their success to Anderson who had represented his country in the tournament four times before his death.
+Following their victory at the 2022 PDC World Cup of Darts, Australia’s players Simon Whitlock and Damon Heta dedicated their success to Anderson, who had represented his country in the tournament four times.